brentp/gargs/README.md

   --nlines NLINES, -n NLINES
                          number of lines to consume for each command. -s and -n are mutually exclusive. [default: 1] --sep SEP, -s SEP      regular expression split line with to fill multiple template spots default is not to split. -s and -n are mutually exclusive.
+  --retry RETRY, -r RETRY
+                         number of times to retry a command if it fails (default is 0).
   --verbose, -v          print commands to stderr before they are executed.
   --continue-on-error, -c
                          report errors but don't stop the entire execution (which is the default).